 The UICC provides to the terminal a list of parameters necessary to activate a packet data service.
 The UICC has three ways to indicate to the ME the QoS it requires:

-- either use a Bearer Description called "Bearer description for GPRS/UTRAN Packet Service/E-UTRAN", which is valid for GPRS, UTRAN packet service and E-UTRAN
+- either use a Bearer Description called "Bearer description for GPRS/UTRAN Packet Service/E-UTRAN", which is valid for GPRS, UTRAN packet service, E-UTRAN and Satellite E-UTRAN.

-- or use a Bearer Description called "Bearer description for UTRAN Packet Service with extended parameters and HSDPA" which is valid for a UTRAN packet service, HSDPA and E-UTRAN.
+- or use a Bearer Description called "Bearer description for UTRAN Packet Service with extended parameters and HSDPA" which is valid for a UTRAN packet service, HSDPA, E-UTRAN and Satellite E-UTRAN.

-- or use a Bearer Description called "Bearer description for E-UTRAN and mapped UTRAN packet service", which is valid for UTRAN packet service and E-UTRAN.
+- or use a Bearer Description called "Bearer description for E-UTRAN and mapped UTRAN packet service", which is valid for UTRAN packet service, E-UTRAN and Satellite E-UTRAN.

 For NG-RAN and Satellite NG-RAN, Quality of Service parameters are not applicable